 View thousands of i'a (fish) in a larger-than-life 750,000-gallon tank.
 Kids love the interactive touch pond and up-close-and-personal views of their favorite creatures, such as turtles, stingrays and starfish.

 Many visitors do not realize that Hawaiian waters are home to thousands of humpback whales during the months of December to April.
 These colossal mammals migrate to this warm Pacific region from Alaskan waters to mate and give birth.
 Whales favor the Auau Channel between Maui and Lanai for its relative seclusion.
-The Kaanapali area is notably the most popular spot to view these colossal 40-ton creatures.
+The Kaanapali area is notably the most popular whale watching spot to view these colossal 40-ton creatures.

 What makes Maui unique?